Senate GOP set to unveil next coronavirus relief bill as deadline for enhanced unemployment benefits nears

 Washington — Senate Republicans are set to unveil their fourth phase of federal coronavirus response efforts Monday, rolling out their legislative package as enhanced unemployment benefits are beginning to expire for millions of Americans who are out of work due to the coronavirus pandemic.

-The legislation is the culmination of talks between the White House and Senate Republicans and is expected to be made public by Senate Majority Leader Mitch McConnell on Monday afternoon.
-The proposal represents the opening bid from Republicans in negotiations with congressional Democrats, who are urging the GOP to use a $3 trillion measure approved by the Democrat-led House in May as a guide for the "phase four" coronavirus relief bill.
+The legislation is the culmination of talks between the White House and Senate Republicans and represents the opening bid in negotiations with congressional Democrats, who passed a $3 trillion measure in May.

-The proposal from Senate Republicans, estimated to cost around $1 trillion, is expected to include another round of $1,200 direct payments to Americans, billions of dollars for education as schools weigh how best to approach the upcoming academic year, and assistance to jobless Americans, though Republicans have rejected extending the $600 enhanced unemployment benefits that was included in a relief bill passed in March and began expiring for roughly 30 million Americans this weekend.
+The proposal from Senate Republicans, estimated to cost around $1 trillion, is expected to include another round of $1,200 direct payments to Americans, billions of dollars for schools and assistance to jobless Americans, though Republicans have rejected extending the $600 enhanced unemployment benefits that expire for roughly 30 million Americans this weekend.

 Instead, White House chief of staff Mark Meadows told ABC's "This Week" on Sunday that Republicans and the White House are prepared to provide unemployment benefits that would replace 70% of a worker's prior wages, though the specific figures for unemployment benefits remain in flux as talks have continued into Monday.